p-adams/mobx-shopping-cart/README.md

-# mobx-shopping-cart
+# souk
-Shopping cart app built with React and MobX
+An e-commerce app built with React and MobX